qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.11.x.md

 ### Defragmentation of Tenant Storage

 With version 1.11, Qdrant changes how vectors from the same tenant are stored on disk, placing them **closer together** for faster bulk reading and reduced scaling costs.
 This approach optimizes storage and retrieval operations for different tenants, leading to more efficient system performance and resource utilization.

-> Defragmentation improves performance.
-In the coming weeks, we will share **benchmark data** to demonstrate performance gains.

 **Figure 1:** Re-ordering by payload can significantly speed up access to hot and cold data.